1rn19cs003/FullStackAssignment/README.md

 ## Books
 - You only need to login with admin to acess this
-- inclued all CRUD opeations
+- include all CRUD opeations
-- to used only read of all files you can login with customer and can cess one api only \
+- to used only read of all files you can login with customer and can access one api only \
 <img align="right" src="photos/Book.png" width="100%"/>&nbsp;
 &nbsp;
 &nbsp;
 &nbsp;

 ## Customer
-- You only need to login with either admin or customer to acess this
+- You only need to login with either admin or customer to access this
-- inclued all CRUD opeations \
+- include all CRUD opeations \
 <img align="right" src="photos/Customer.png" width="100%"/>&nbsp;
 &nbsp;
 &nbsp;